 ACEP strongly supports H.R.
 836, the "Health Care Safety Net Enhancement Act of 2015," introduced by Representative Charlie Dent (R-PA) on February 10.
 ACEP is urging House members to co-sponsor this important legislation.
-For a list of current co-sponsors, please click here.

 H.R.
 836 will encourage physicians and on-call specialists to continue their lifesaving work and ensure emergency medical care will be available for your constituents when and where it is needed.
 Specifically, the legislation addresses the growing crisis in access to emergency care by providing emergency and on-call physicians who provide EMTALA-related services with temporary protections under the Federal Tort Claims Act.
 EMTALA, the "Emergency Medical Treatment and Labor Act," is a federal law enacted in 1986 that requires hospital emergency departments and its physicians to provide a medical screening exam for all patients, regardless of their insurance status or ability to pay.
 If an emergency medical condition is discovered, then medical treatment must be provided on-site or the patient is transferred to a facility that could provide the necessary treatment.